kubeflow/kubeflow/docs_dev/releasing.md

 This is a good place to start if you don't have an existing E2E workflow that is building the Docker images.

-1. To use the package you need a build context which contains a script, build_image.sh which has the executable bit set:
+1. To use the package you need a **build_image.sh** that the workflow invokes to build the image

    ```
    build_image.sh ${DOCKERFILE} ${IMAGE} ${TAG} ...EXTRA_ARGS